jackspaniel/yukon/README.md

 ## Further Reading
 ### Brand new to node?
 If so then some of the terms that follow may be unfamilar.
 The good news is that the yukon framework is designed to handle a lot of the low level node "plumbing" that a node expert would typically be needed for on a large project.
 We've found this framework to be incredibly intuitive for front-end devs, often with zero node experience, to pick up and start cranking out web components.
 And again, we're still looking for more real world implementations to solidify the framework.
-So if you're ready to get started with yukon, you get a free part-time consultant!

 ### What is a yukon nodule?
 A *__nodule__* is a self-discovering, self-registering web component tied to one or more express routes.
 With each incoming request, a nodule instance propagates throughout the express middleware chain as req.nodule.